Strategic planning

 3. Target Your Best Email Audience

-In challenging giving environments – like what we may see this end of year – you’ll want to identify your smartest audience strategy: targeting your best prospects and your best upgrade potential and giving your audience the best personalized appeals possible.
+In challenging giving environments – like what we’ve seen this year – you’ll want to identify your smartest audience strategy: targeting your best prospects and your best upgrade potential and giving your audience the best personalized appeals possible.
 Modeling gives you access to the audience insights that will give you your best chance of success.

 The summer months are a critical window to prepare your lists ahead of year-end: How can you grow your audience?
 What’s the segmentation strategy that maximizes engagement and ensures strong deliverability?
 With The Digital Co-Op, state-of-the-art predictive models and a vast data lake will identify the very best digital audiences for your mission.
 Members of the Co-Op are finding their best audiences depending on their unique goals, but a few common priorities can help drive big increases at year-end:

-Growing your SMS list over the next few months is an important way to set your entire year-end campaign up for success.
-One strategy to accomplish this that every nonprofit should be leveraging?
+Growing your SMS list over the next few months is an important way to set up your entire year-end campaign for success.
+What is one strategy to accomplish this that every nonprofit should be leveraging?

 Here’s another way that The Digital Co-Op can help: Just like email acquisition models, MissionSMS uses cutting-edge modeling and incredible amounts of data to identify your best audience to engage over mobile.
 You can use modeled longcode lists from MissionSMS to drive immediate revenue, and every supporter you convert will be opted into your shortcode list.